Shephexd/shephexd.github.io/_posts/DeepLearning/2017-02-17-Deep_learning-intro.md

 ## Neural network

-As i said before, the MLP can solve coplex problem like non-linear problem. however, we don't know the way to set the parameters(weights) automatically not manually.
-So, there is neural network to solve and make it set the parameters automactially.
+As i said before, the MLP can solve complex problem like non-linear problem. however, we don't know the way to set the parameters(weights) automatically not manually.
+So, there is neural network to solve and make it set the parameters automatically.